-At the 1995 Annual Meeting, two Class III Directors will be elected to serve until the 1998 annual meeting and until their successors are duly elected and qualified.
-The Board of Directors has nominated Reynold L. Hoover to be elected by holders of Common Stock, voting as a separate class, to serve as a Class III Director and Cynthia Croatti Inello to be elected by holders of Common Stock and Class B Common Stock, voting together as a single class, to serve as a Class III Director (collectively, the "Nominees").
+At the 1996 Annual Meeting, two Class II Directors will be elected to serve until the 1999 annual meeting and until their successors are duly elected and qualified.
+The Board of Directors has nominated Ronald D. Croatti and Donald J. Evans to be elected by holders of Common Stock and Class B Common Stock, voting together as a single class, to serve as Class II Directors (collectively, the "Nominees").

 Unless otherwise instructed, the persons named in the proxy will vote the shares to which the proxy relates "FOR" the election of the Nominees to the Board of Directors.
 While the Company has no reason to believe that either of the Nominees will be unable to serve as a Director, in the event either or both of the Nominees should become unavailable to serve at the time of the Annual Meeting, it is the intention of the persons named in the enclosed proxy to vote such proxy for such other person or persons as they may in their discretion select.
-A plurality of the votes cast by holders of shares of Common Stock, voting as a separate class and represented in person or by proxy at the Annual Meeting and entitled to vote thereon, is necessary to elect Reynold L. Hoover.
-A plurality of the votes cast by holders of shares of Common Stock and Class B Common Stock, voting together as a single class and represented in person or by proxy at the Annual Meeting and entitled to vote thereon, is necessary to elect Cynthia Croatti Inello.
+A plurality of the votes cast by holders of shares of Common Stock and Class B Common Stock, voting together as a single class and represented in person or by proxy at the Annual Meeting and entitled to vote thereon, is necessary to elect each of the Nominees.
 Consistent with applicable law, the Company intends to count abstentions and broker non-votes only for the purpose of determining the presence or absence of a quorum for the transaction of business.
-Any shares not voted (whether by abstention, broker non-vote or otherwise) have no impact on the election of Directors except to the extent that the failure to vote for an individual results in another individual receiving a larger percentage of votes.
+Any shares not voted (whether by abstention, broker non-vote or otherwise) have no impact on the election of Directors.